davidSimek/hal0.009/README.md

 - its assembly language (hasm)
 - its assembler

+## News
+- assembler now can process labels like `copyAtoB:`, but there is no instruction that uses them now.
+It will be next goal to add `goto` instruction.

 ## How to use:
 1. Check instruction.md for avalible instructions.
 2. Check registers.md for avalible registers.